MohamedNor2020/Disney-Movies/README.md

 - metascore rating
 - box office
 - awards
--For this joining I used the (OMDB API) that allows you to get all sorts of info about movies and Tv shows .
+- For this joining I used the (OMDB API) that allows you to get all sorts of info about movies and Tv shows .